MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/sqlrequestplugin.md

 **Arguments**

 * *ConnectionString*: A `string` literal indicating the connection string that points at the SQL Server network endpoint.
-See below for valid methods of authentication and how to specify the network endpoint.
+See [valid methods of authentication](#authentication) and how to specify the [network endpoint](#specify-the-network-endpoint).

 * *SqlQuery*: A `string` literal indicating the query that is to be executed against the SQL endpoint.
 Must return one or more rowsets, but only the first one is made available for the rest of the Kusto query.